oxtise/PassManager/README.md

 <br>
 The encryption used in this project to preserve accounts is the <a href="https://en.wikipedia.org/wiki/Caesar_cipher">Ceasar Shift Cypher</a>.
 This encryption shifts the characters of a String up by a certain number of characters in the <a href="https://www.ascii-code.com/">ASCII</a> alphabet.

-The decryption uses the same principle, but instead of shifting upwards, it shifts the encrypted String downwards by the same amount to regain the original String.
 ```java
 public static String shiftEncrypt(String toBeEncrypted){
         char[] ch = toBeEncrypted.toCharArray(); //char array